 It is like having sticky glue in the muscles, causing a reduction in the range of motion and flexibility.

 Pain can be generated from the skeletal muscle or connective tissues being held down by tight or tightening fascia.
 The pain can also come from damaged myofascial tissue.
 This can happen where muscle fibers contract causing restriction, specifically at a trigger point.
-Or a muscle contraction can block proper blood flow to the structures, which keep the contraction process going until the area is treated.
+Or a muscle contraction can block proper blood flow to the structures, which keeps the contraction process going until the area is treated.

 Force can be transmitted along the chain between the lat, the lumbar fascia, and the glute max.
 For example, tight lats can limit shoulder motion and cause impingement.

-Everybody experiences muscle pain now and again after a hard workout or from work involving movements the body is not used to.
+Everybody experiences muscle pain now and again after a hard workout or work involving movements the body is not used to.
 The muscles need time to heal for the pain to go away.
 This is usually a few days.
 However, in some cases, the muscles never stop hurting and can start to hurt more intensely.

-Xiao, Qing-Ming et al. Zhongguo gu shang = China journal of orthopaedics and traumatology vol. 33,10 (2020): 928-32. doi:10.12200/j.issn.1003-0034.2020.10.008
+Xiao, Qing-Ming, et al. Zhongguo gu Shang = China journal of orthopedics and traumatology vol. 33,10 (2020): 928-32. doi:10.12200/j.issn.1003-0034.2020.10.008

-Our information scope is limited to chiropractic, musculoskeletal, physical medicines, wellness, sensitive health issues, functional medicine articles, topics, and discussions.
-We provide and present clinical collaboration with specialists from a wide array of disciplines.
+We provide and present clinical collaboration with specialists from various disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

-Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*
+Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and directly or indirectly support our clinical scope of practice.*

-Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
+Our office has reasonably attempted to provide supportive citations and has identified the relevant research studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.

-We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.
+We understand that we cover matters that require an additional explanation of how it may assist in a particular care plan or treatment protocol; therefore, to further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez, DC, or contact us at 915-850-0900.